liormedan/Audio-chat/AUTH_SETUP.md

 - API keys are stored locally in your browser's localStorage
 - For production use, consider implementing additional security measures
 - Never share your API keys or include them in public repositories

+## Local OAuth Credentials

+The backend expects your Google OAuth client secret in `secrets/client_secret.json`.
+Download the client secret JSON from the Google Cloud Console and place the file at this path locally.
+Because the path is listed in `.gitignore`, it will not be committed to the repository.